Elliot Cadeau: Senior team

-Cadeau received his first call-up to the senior national team in November 2021 ahead of a pair of FIFA World Cup qualifiers against Finland and Slovenia.
+Cadeau received his first call-up to the senior national team in November 2021 ahead of a pair of FIBA World Cup qualifiers against Finland and Slovenia.
 Being that he was only 17 years old, he called the decision completely unexpected.

 Cadeau made his senior debut on 24 February 2023 against Germany in a 2023 World Cup qualifying game in Frankfurt, and he recorded four points and one steal in seven minutes of play.